MEDCHROME:MEDICAL AND HEALTH ARTICLES

 Mild hypokalemia (>3.0 mEq/L) may be treated with oral potassium chloride supplements.
 Also, potassium-containing foods as described earlier may be recommended.
 Both dietary and pharmaceutical supplements are used for people taking diuretic medications.

 Severe hypokalaemia (<3.0 mEq/L) may require intravenous supplementation.
-Typically, saline is used, with 20-40 mEq KCl per liter over 3-4 hours.
-Giving intravenous potassium at faster rates (20-25 mEq/hr) may predispose to ventricular tachycardias and requires intensive monitoring.
-A generally safe rate is 10 mEq/hr.
+May predispose to ventricular tachycardias and requires intensive monitoring.

 Difficult or resistant cases of hypokalemia may be amenable to a potassium-sparing diuretic such as amiloride, triamterene, or spironolactone.